JOURNAL OF ALAA

 All submissions to JALAA are subject to double blind peer review by appropriate specialists in the field.
 JALAA satisfies the requirements to be regarded as being a peer reviewed scholarly journal.

 Referees review articles.
-ALL articles go through a double-blind refereeing process, and are also reviewed independently by the Editorial Team.
+ALL articles go through a double-blind refereeing process, and are also reviewed independently by the Editors.

 Articles sent back to authors for revision.